OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Multiplication of a NumPy array is element by element, so *sum* is used to complete the calculation of the dot product.
 Individual elements of the array can also be accessed using brackets.
-An OpenMDAO Array behaves like a NumPy array, so it can be used as an argument in a NumPy function like sum.
+An OpenMDAO Array behaves like a NumPy array, so it can be used as an argument in a NumPy function like `sum`.

 Note that this is a horrible way to do a dot product.
 Numpy has a dot function which is much faster than sum.